MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/plan-your-phone-system-cloud-pbx-solution/plan-direct-routing.md

 ![Shows configuration of on-premises PSTN connectivity with Microsoft Teams client](../../media/PlanDirectRouting1-PSTNwithTeams.png)

   > [!NOTE]
-  > Skype for Business Online also lets you pair a customer-provided SBC, but requires an on-premises Skype for Business Server deployment or a special edition of Skype for Business, called Cloud Connector, in between the SBC and the Microsoft Cloud.
+  > Skype for Business Online also lets you pair a customer-provided SBC, but this requires an on-premises Skype for Business Server deployment or a special edition of Skype for Business, called Cloud Connector, in between the SBC and the Microsoft Cloud.
 This scenario is known as hybrid voice.
-In contract, Direct Routing allows a direct connection between the supported SBC and the Microsoft Cloud.
+In contrast, Direct Routing allows a direct connection between the supported SBC and the Microsoft Cloud.

 With Direct Routing, you can connect your SBC to almost any telephony trunk or interconnect with third-party Public Switched Telephone Network (PSTN) equipment.
 Direct Routing enables you to: